Aristippus: Philosophy

-Aristippus' philosophies centered around hedonism.
-Having been a pupil of Socrates, Aristippus recognized Socrates' enjoyment of things like parties, the drinking of wine and accepting gifts.
+Aristippus's philosophies centered around hedonism.
+Having been a pupil of Socrates, Aristippus recognized Socrates's enjoyment of things like parties, the drinking of wine and accepting gifts.
 Intrigued by such acts, Aristippus eventually formed the philosophy of ethical hedonism.
 Aristippus viewed pleasure and the pursuit of pleasure as life's supreme good, as well as valued the importance of not becoming possessed or enslaved by such pleasurable acts and objects.
-By way of his philosophy, Aristippus' famous phrase, "I possess, I am not possessed," emerged.
+By way of his philosophy, Aristippus's famous phrase, "I possess, I am not possessed," emerged.
 Having stressed his beliefs, Aristippus admonished his followers to never harm others, and cautioned that the pursuit of pleasure ought to be moderated by moral self-restraint.
 After forming his philosophy, Aristippus started the Cyrenaic school of philosophy where his philosophical principles would be taught, further structured, and turned into a comprehensive system by his daughter, Arete, and his grandson, Aristippus the Younger.

-Despite Aristippus' bringing attention to the value of pursuing pleasure albeit in moderation, Aristippus' hedonistic philosophy often received backlash by Socrates and his fellow-pupils.
+Despite Aristippus's bringing attention to the value of pursuing pleasure albeit in moderation, Aristippus's hedonistic philosophy often received backlash by Socrates and his fellow-pupils.
 While Socrates did indulge in such activities like parties, drinking wine and accepting gifts, Socrates viewed virtue as more valuable than pleasure.
-Since Aristippus valued pleasure more than Socrates did and found less intrinsic value in virtue, other philosophers, like Plato and Xenophon, supported as well as initiated the accusation that Aristippus had defied and had strayed from Socrates' philosophical teachings.
+Since Aristippus valued pleasure more than Socrates did and found less intrinsic value in virtue, other philosophers, like Plato and Xenophon, supported as well as initiated the accusation that Aristippus had defied and had strayed from Socrates's philosophical teachings.
 Aristotle is also noted for calling him a sophist.
 Due to the differences in philosophical values and beliefs, Aristippus and his hedonistic philosophy separated him from Socrates as well as from other prominent philosophers at that time.
-One notable example of philosophers demonstrating disdain for Aristippus' values is in Plato's Phaedo, where Plato describes Aristippus having been at Aegina, a pleasure resort, rather attending as a witness of Socrates' death.
+One notable example of philosophers demonstrating disdain for Aristippus's values is in Plato's Phaedo, where Plato describes Aristippus having been at Aegina, a pleasure resort, rather than attending as a witness of Socrates's death.

 Of the anecdotes that survive about Aristippus, those from Diogenes Laërtius are the most abundant.
 Diogenes asserts, for example, that to observe the precepts of Aristippus is "to endeavor to adapt circumstances to myself, not myself to circumstances" and that, "every complexion of life, every station and circumstance sat gracefully upon him."
 Another such report is of Aristippus being reproached for his love of bodily indulgences, to which Aristippus is said to have answered, "It is not abstinence from pleasures that is best, but mastery over them without ever being worsted."